Name: Crippen, Lieutenant Willis Dale

-On June 4, 1941, Dale enlisted in the air corps an completed his primary and basic training at Ontario, Calif.
+On June 4, 1941, Dale enlisted in the air corps and completed his primary and basic training at Ontario, Calif.
 From there, he was sent to Stockton, Calif, where he graduated on January 9, 1942, with the class of “42”, at which time he received the coveted ‘wings’, emblematic of all military air pilots, and a commission as lieutenant in the U.S. Army Air Corps.

 Willis Dale united with the Methodist church in Sterling at the age of nine years, under the pastorate of Rev. A.M.
 Smith.
-In his younger years, he was a Boy Scout, and a member of the DeMolay order.
+In his younger years, he was a Boy Scout and a member of the DeMolay order.
 He was deeply devoted to his home and friends.
-In one of his recent letters he said that he realized and appreciated the sacrifices that had been made for him, and hoped that some day he could show his appreciation by something more than words.
+In one of his recent letters, he said that he realized and appreciated the sacrifices that had been made for him, and hoped that someday he could show his appreciation by something more than words.